natalia-clark/Recipe-Database/README.md

 3. Clean inputs and use NLP to parse the recipe instructions into steps
 4. Connect to an LLM API to describe the mood and desires and have a recipe recommendation to be added to the cookbook
 5. Filter by cuisines
+6. User Account interface so each account can save recipes to their cookbook, add recipes to master database

 I'm sure the list will keep growing.
 Stay tuned!